UW–Madison School of Education Wisconsin Teacher Pledge FAQ

 When using the directory, search by school name; not all schools within a Title 1 school district necessarily qualify.
 Qualifying schools must have greater than 30% of low-income students.

-The loan has no interest unless the student does not meet the forgiveness requirements, at which point an interest rate equivalent to the Perkins interest rate (5 percent) will be applied to the balance.
+Teacher Pledge loans have no interest unless the student does not fulfill their Teacher Pledge teaching commitment.
+At the end of the five-year grace period, a fixed 5% interest rate will be applied to the balance.
 The remaining principal and interest will be collected over a 10-year repayment period.

 Will there be research and evaluation associated with the Teacher Pledge?

-Beginning in the 2020-21 academic year, the Student Success Through Applied Research (SSTAR) Lab at the UW–Madison will partner with the School of Education to evaluate the Teacher Pledge program.
-The goal is to support the design and implementation of the new loan program in order to maximize its benefits to current and future students.
+Beginning in the 2020-21 academic year, the Student Success Through Applied Research (SSTAR) Lab at the UW–Madison will partner with the UW-Madison School of Education to evaluate the Teacher Pledge program.
+The goal is to support the design and implementation of the program in order to maximize its benefits to current and future students, and to evaluate its impact on the Wisconsin teacher workforce.